zb12138/NumpyAc/README.md

 ## About

 This is a modified version of the [torchac](https://github.com/fab-jul/torchac).
-NumpyAc takes numpy array as input and can decode in an autoregressive mode.

-The backend is written in C++, the API is for PyTorch tensors.
-It will compile in the first run with ninja.

-The implementation is based on [this blog post](https://marknelson.us/posts/2014/10/19/data-compression-with-arithmetic-coding.html), meaning that we implement _arithmetic coding_.
+NumpyAc takes numpy array as input and can decode in an autoregressive mode.The backend is written in C++, the API is for PyTorch tensors.
+It will compile in the first run with ninja.The implementation is based on [this blog post](https://marknelson.us/posts/2014/10/19/data-compression-with-arithmetic-coding.html), meaning that we implement _arithmetic coding_.
 While it could be further optimized, it is already much faster than doing the equivalent thing in pure-Python (because of all the bit-shifts etc.).

 ### Set up conda environment